lganic/SW-Ducky/Format.md

 The number of elements in the `Triangle Data` is always a factor of 3, as each group of 3 indicates the 3 indices of the XYZ values for each triangle in the mesh.

 I can hear you asking quite a few questions here.
-First off, yes they did change how they describe array length halfway through.
+First off, yes, they did change how they describe array length halfway through.
 For the vertex length, its the number of 3 float groups.
-In the triangle data, its the total number of values?
+In the triangle data, it's the total number of values?
 No idea why they did that.
 But to be clear:

-If you are saving a mesh, with these vertexes:
+If you are saving a mesh with these vertices:

 ```python
 (3.0, 0.0, 3.0),